VincentCusson/vincentcusson.github.io/_portfolio/tube.md

 ### Acknowledgment
-More information of Tommy’s DMus recital including musical agents can be found on [this website](https://www.mcgill.ca/music/channels/event/doctoral-recital-thomas-davis-saxophone-329499).<br>
+This project is being supported by a **CIRMMT** Student Award (2021-2022).
-This project is being supported by a CIRMMT Student Award (2021-2022).
+Information on Tommy’s DMus recital can be found [here](https://www.mcgill.ca/music/channels/event/doctoral-recital-thomas-davis-saxophone-329499).<br>

 ## References